cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 # a[1][1] = 0
 ```

-The default colex indexing just goes hand-in-hand with the column-major layout standard.
+The default colex indexing goes hand-in-hand with the column-major layout standard.
 It's for consistency and has no practical meaning outside of this.
-But it does mean if you're working with row-major layouts, *you still have to use colex indexing if you're indexing linearly into a multidimensional tensor*.
-Indexing it like you would in C or torch will simply produce wrong results, and you might sit there for a twidding your thumbs wondering why your code isn't working.
+But it does mean that if you're working with row-major layouts, *you still have to use colex indexing if you're indexing linearly into a multidimensional tensor*.
+Indexing it like you would in C or torch will simply produce wrong results, and you might sit there twiddling your thumbs wondering why your code isn't working.
 Don't worry, it happens to the best of us.

 ```cpp
 // linear printing colex example: it's weird